zstein13/enpm702-fall-2025/docs/source/lecture8/design/modeling.rst

 ---------------------

 The **System Architecture** defines the high-level organization of the system by grouping related classes into packages or layers.
-This structure clarifies the system’s modular design and the direction of dependencies between components.
+This structure clarifies the system's modular design and the direction of dependencies between components.
 By separating responsibilities, it enhances maintainability, testability, and scalability.

 **Context.** This system follows a **layered architecture**: